CCA in Residence at G.A.S.

 Rosie Olang’ Odhiambo | Meri Linna | Alison Naturale|May 2023

 CCA's takeover of G.A.S.
 Lagos has employed the space to host three mini residencies.
-The practitioners occupying the building include Nairobi-based curator, Rosie Olang’ of I Continue to Continue - a collective borne out of the 8th edition of the Asiko Art School in Cape Verde in 2022 and the first to take place since the passing of its founder Bisi Silva in 2019.
-Also in residence are Finnish artist and researcher, Meri Linna, and Alison Naturale, a Quebec-based multidisciplinary artist and printmaker.
+The practitioners occupying the building include Nairobi-based curator, Rosie Olang’ of I Continue to Continue - a collective borne out of the 8th edition of the Asiko Art School in Cape Verde Also in residence are Finnish artist and researcher, Meri Linna, and Alison Naturale, a Quebec-based multidisciplinary artist and printmaker.

 22nd - 28th May 2023

-CCA Lagos and Uniarts Helsinki are partnering to host a pedagogic co-creation workshop in Lagos, Nigeria from May 21st-28th, 2023.
-The workshop aims to explore how the Àsìkò Art School and the Nordic Studio pedagogies can inform the development of a new place-based, artistic research, workshop model.
+CCA Lagos and Uniarts Helsinki partnered to host a pedagogic co-creation workshop in Lagos, which aimed to explore how the Àsìkò Art School and the Nordic Studio pedagogies can inform the development of a new place-based, artistic research, workshop model.

-The theme of the six-day test workshop will be shyness.
-Participants will contribute their own cultural and personal perceptions of shyness and their understanding of the notion of a workshop.
+The theme of the six-day test workshop was shyness.
+Participants, consisting of Àsìkò alumni from around the world, contribute their own cultural and personal perceptions of shyness and their understanding of the notion of a workshop.
 The insights and perspectives gathered during the workshop will ultimately articulate a model that can be implemented and developed in future programs.

 The workshop is funded by the Finland Africa Platform for Innovation, a pilot project of the Finnish Ministry for Education and Culture.